jupyter-server/gateway_provisioners/docs/source/operators/deploy-distributed.md

 ### Command-line options

-The following is produced using `juptyer ssh-spec install --help` and displays the complete set of command-line options.
+The following is produced using `jupyter ssh-spec install --help` and displays the complete set of command-line options.

 ```text
 Creates a Jupyter kernel specification for use within a cluster of hosts via